Note

 Perform curve fitting#

-We will provide the residual function, the Jacobian function, and an initial
+We will provide the term object and an initial guess for the parameters.

-guess for the parameters.
-The function will return the estimated parameters that
+The function will return the estimated parameters that best fit the data.

 # Initial guess for the parameters